Skip to content

 MUSC – ESL Classes

-Offered at The Community Center of Saint Matthews in downtown Charleston by Hayden Shook and Mount Pleasant Presbyterian Church by Sharon Bowers (private classes available).
+Offered at The Community Center of Saint Matthews in downtown Charleston.
 Beginner, intermediate, and advanced conversation classes.

 Charleston Adult Education

-A part of the Charleston County School District offering High School Diploma, GED, and English Literacy classes online and/or in-person around the Charleston area.
+Part of the Charleston County School District offering High School Diploma, GED, and English Literacy classes online and in-person around the Charleston area.

 Nations 2 Neighbors